GameMonkey/Reinforcement-Learning-for-Drone-Navigation-and-Pump-Localization/README.md

 source /opt/ros/humble/setup.bash
 source ~/ws/install/local_setup.bash
 ```

+We provide our own Slam Toolbox configuration for the online async mode that will be used with the installation script.
+If one wants to change the configuration, for example to use a more coarse granularity, open to `/ws/src/slam_toolbox/config/mapper_params_online_async.yaml` and change the value there.
+Save the change, go to `/ws` and run `colcon build` to build the ROS2 workspace again with the new configuration.

 ### UPPAAL
 UPPAAL is not installed with the script, but can be downloaded [here](https://uppaal.org/downloads/).
 Installation instructions can be found on the site aswell.